 Jerri was honored by the New York Law Journal as a “Lawyer Who Leads By Example” for Pro Bono in 2014.
 She was also recognized as the 2010 Volunteer Attorney of the Year by Bet Tzedek Legal Services for managing the Holocaust Survivors Justice Network in New York.
 In 2006, she received the O’Melveny & Myers Values Award, an award founded by Warren Christopher that is given to two of the firm’s associates/counsel who exemplify the firm’s values of excellence, leadership, and citizenship.

 Philip M. Genty is the Everett B. Birch Innovative Teaching Clinical Professor in Professional Responsibility at Columbia Law School.
 He joined the Columbia faculty in 1989.
 He teaches professional responsibility, civil procedure, and a civil clinic for low income clients.
 His research interests are in legal ethics, prisoners’ rights, family law, and clinical education.
 He has taught and consulted on legal ethics and clinical legal education in Central and Eastern Europe and Israel.
-He is a member of the Committee on Professional Ethics of the New York City Bar Association.
+He has been a member of the Committee on Professional Ethics of the New York City Bar Association and has served as a volunteer Subject Matter Expert for the MPRE.
 He has developed legal resource materials for incarcerated parents and works with several organizations that assist women who are in prison.
 He received a Columbia University Presidential Award for Outstanding Teaching in 2014, and Columbia Law School’s Willis L.M.Reese Prize for Excellence in Teaching in 2008.
 Prior to coming to Columbia, he taught at Brooklyn Law School and worked as an attorney at Prisoners’ Legal Services of New York, the New York City Department of Housing, Preservation and Development, and the Bedford-Stuyvesant Community Legal Services Corporation.

 Hasan Shafiqullah is the Attorney-in-Charge of the Legal Aid Society’s Immigration Law Unit.
 Over the past twenty years, he has represented clients in a range of matters, including immigration, housing, family, consumer, name change, divorce and probate, and has given numerous trainings to clients and staff at nonprofit organizations and hospitals, on issues such as immigrant rights, housing rights, HIV confidentiality, attorney-client confidentiality and permanency planning.
 He is a graduate of the University of California Hastings School of Law and of the University of Arizona, and holds a certificate in French to English legal translation from New York University.